• Skip to primary navigation

 She is well versed in the model of Collaborative Problem Solving which supports youth, adults and families in their capacity to improve communication, increase compliance and support long term change.

-Nikki is currently accepting new Jackson Care Connect Members and is on several commercial insurance panels.
+Nikki is able to take Jackson Care Connect and Allcare Members and is on several commercial insurance panels

 Sarah Coenen, Professional Counseling Associate